 Permanent Break in Service: five consecutive one-year Breaks in Service incurred before you become vested in your benefit.
-If you have a Permanent Break in Service, you lose all your Years of Credited Service and Vesting Service earned before the first one-year Break in Service
+If you have a Permanent Break in Service:

+- You lose all your Years of Credited Service and Vesting Service earned before the first one-year Break in Service, and - Your participation in the Plan is cancelled and you will be required to re-qualify for participation if you later return to Covered Employment.

-Plan: the plan document of the 32BJ Connecticut Pension Fund.
+Plan: the Plan Document of the 32BJ Connecticut Pension Fund.